vives-project-xp/RainingLEDs/README.md

 # RainingLEDs
 <h1 id="What">What?</h1>
 <p>The RainingLEDs project is a project that contains a cool and unique photo location.
 It's made for all ages, but more focussed on influencers and social media users.
 Our project consists of a box with mirror foil and 17 LEDstrips, creating an infinite rain illusion.
-Important to know is that this project is a prototype or smaller version for a bigger version that has yet to be made (see chapter 'Project Expansion').
+Important to know is that this project is a proof of concept that can help making a bigger version that has yet to be made (see chapter 'Project Expansion').
 </p>
 <h1 id="how">How does it work?</h1>
 <p>The 17 LED-strips are controlled by an ESP32-C3 microcontroller.
 That sends signals to the strips to recreate a handful of patterns.
 At the side of the box the vistors can push on 2 different buttons which put the LEDs in different modes.</p>